Watch very closely while I make the investment income disappear. Magic!

 Not all investment income is treated equally

 Interest is taxed at full marginal rates immediately, capital gains at half that rate and only when realized.
 Eligible dividend are also taxed the year received and the rates are somewhere in between.
-Foreign dividends may be subject to foreign withholding taxes in their country of origin (which may or may not be recoverable in Canada) and are also taxed unfavorably – like interest income.
+Foreign dividends may be subject to foreign withholding taxes in their country of origin.
+These may or may not be recoverable in Canada and are also taxed unfavorably – like interest income.
+The different treatments of investment income are by intelligent design (and some less intelligent meddling) to make our tax system fair and to foster healthy economic growth.

 There would be obvious advantages if you could make interest and dividends disappear and re-materialize as unrealized capital gains:

-- In a personal taxable cash account, the advantages would be tax deferral and tax reduction.
+- In a personal taxable cash account, the advantages are tax deferral and tax reduction.

-- In a Canadian Controlled Private Corporation (CCPC), such as a professional corporation, the advantages would also be tax deferral and reduction.
+- In a Canadian Controlled Private Corporation (CCPC), such as a professional corporation, there is also tax reduction.
+This is because taxation of investment income in a corporation can be inefficient (favoring government).
 Further, it is a way to avoid losing the favorable small business tax rate that results from making too much adjusted aggregate investment income.

 This can be done using swap-based Horizon Total Return Index Exchange Traded Funds (TRI ETFs) or Corporate Class Mutual Funds.

 Both are complex and seem to perform magic behind a curtain.